Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Result: Dollars One Thousand Two Hundred Thirty-Four and 57/100 only.

-You may try the Function on Form or Report with the data field Value as input.
+Try the Function on Form or Report with the data field Value as input.

-The CardText() Function is not extensively field-tested and if you find bugs please let me know.
+The CardText() Function is not extensively field-tested, and if you find bugs, please let me know.
 Use it at your own risk.

 Any suggestions for improvement are welcome.